sovaa/sovaa.github.io/_posts/2015-5-12-production-ready-spam-classifier-from-scratch.md

 Classifier.train_classifier(data)
 ```

-When you've done cross-validation and you're happy with the accuracy you get, then instead of splitting the data into train and validation sets, retrain the whole model on the complete dataset.
+When you're done with the cross-validation and you're happy with the accuracy you get, then instead of splitting the data into train and validation sets, retrain the whole model on one split of the training data, using the second split as training data for the blenders (by first using it as validation data for the classifiers).

 After training we want to actually store these trained models on HDFS so our Spark workers can download and use them across the cluster: